stanleykylee/100-days-of-code/r1-log.md

 ### R1D10
 #100DaysOfCode #R1D10 Another day of code done, that's 10 days now!
 I got a bit stuck with the primality test today and didn't get to go through as much as I would have liked.
 However, I was able to finally wrap my head around algorithm efficiencies and complexities.

+### R1D11
+#100DaysOfCode #R1D11 Success!
+30 Days of Code from @hackerrank completed now.
+For those on the same quest, don't give up, and push through!
+In the last 11 days, I had thoughts of taking a rest due to one reason or another.
+But taking a slow day is OK, just keep going!